 Frequently Asked Questions

-Is the diploma/degree given for the Project Track Master's different from the regular MS ECE program?
+Is the diploma/degree given for the project-track MSECE different from the degree awarded for other MSECE tracks?

 How long does it take to complete the program?

 While most MSECE students spend two academic years on campus, the Ideas to Innovation coursework, can be completed in Fall-Spring -Summer or Fall-Spring-Fall, which allows students to graduate in 1 year or 1.5 years if desired.

 Can I participate in a corporate internship during the summer?

 Yes.
 Students can take Ideas to Innovation-III online in the summer if away from campus or complete this course in the Fall.
 (Note that ECE does not have a co-op program for graduate students.
 However, many graduate students participate in internships during the summer.)